Please use the <feedback> link above for comments on this site

 still quite large (~1Mb+), so please be patient.

-The authors wish to thank Roger Sayle for the creation of RasMol, MDL Information Systems, Inc., for Chime, and the federally-funded Protein Data Bank.
+The authors wish to thank the federally-funded Protein Data Bank.
 Thanks to Tim Maffett of MDL Information Systems for helpful advice that got us started in 1996 and for providing online info on Chime scripting.
-Kudos to Eric Martz (U. Mass.) for promoting RasMol and Chime at his great RasMol/Chime site and for maintaining the RasMol listserve.
+Kudos to Eric Martz (U. Mass.) for promoting biomolecular visualization.
 Special thanks to the Jmol development team for creating the open source applet for molecular pedagogy on the WWW.
 Please see the Jmol site for more information.

 Most importantly, thanks to the many structural biologists and chemists whose work is the basis of the OMM displays!